cybercase/docflyfix/README.md

 ##### Note:
 - Your file will not be uploaded anywhere.
 They will be read just to compute the *hash* required by the *IPDV*. **Your privacy is safe.** :)

-##### Glossary
-- IPDV: Acronym for *Indice Pacchetto Di Veramento* (Index of Deposit Package).
-It's an `xml` docuement listing all the files that can be stored into a PDV.
-It can't be changed, that's why all the files must be listed before creating the PDV.
-- PDV: Acronym for *Paccheto Di Veramento* (Deposit Package).
-It's just a "folder" that stores all the files indexed by a given IPDV